lilugirl/webdriverjs/README.md

 # webdriverjs
-a demo for using webdriver
+a demo for using webdriver+mocha+mochawesome+chai+faker  build a page object model test framework